Bitcoin-Bam/btcbam-core/README.md

 ### Validate and Reproduce Binaries

 Bitcoinbam uses a tool called Gitian to make reproducible builds that can be verified by anyone.
-Instructions on setting up a Gitian VM and building Bitcoinbam are provided in [Gitan Building](https://github.com/bitcoinbamproject/bitcoinbam/blob/master/doc/gitian-building.md)

 ### Build on Ubuntu